Course Start Date

 - Access to Read&Write learning support software at TAFE and at home

-This course is currently scheduled on Monday, Tuesday, Wednesday and Thursday from 9.00am to 2.30pm.
-Days will vary between classes.
+This course is currently scheduled on Monday, Tuesday and Wednesday from 9.30am to 3.00pm.
 This timetable may change and will be confirmed by your teacher.

 SMART AND SKILLED FEES